Occupational Therapist Assistant & Physiotherapist Assistant

 In this competency-based curriculum model, the student must:

 - Demonstrate a theoretical base for practice, and the ability to transfer and apply theory to practice in a variety of situations.

 - Master the required skills to care for the client.

-Promotion Standards have been developed in both theory and practice that evaluate the competency of the learner.
+Promotion Standards have been developed in both theory and practice that evaluates the competency of the learner.